 Lea Akser, a 1946 graduate of Beilinson nursing school, describes caring for casualties of Operation Hametz (April 1948), whose goal was to cut off Jaffa from the surrounding Arab villages.

 The wounded were brought to the “hospital” at Tel-Litwinsky.
 When Akser arrived there with one other nurse, there were only deserted shacks and a concrete floor.
 All the equipment had been looted by Arabs.
 Replacement equipment (gurney, bandages, etc.) were rushed from Beilinson Hospital (civilian).
 However, without proper supplies, the only treatment she and her assistants could administer was to stop blood loss through compression before transferring the wounded to Beilinson.
+As she remembered one of her injured solider: " One of the injured who was injured by a bullet penetrating his groin told me: "Nurse, I will no longer be on the parents' committee."
+In the morning, I went to the shack in Beilinson that was opened to treat the wounded and this guy was not there.
+He died of blood loss ".

 Abu Gosh Monastery Field Hospital, Jerusalem Front